 Reducing fuel consumption and emissions thanks to lightweight plastic parts in vehicles

 From aspirin to rubber, glues, and modern textiles

 Food packaging to protect consumers and prevent waste from the field to the plate

-Borealis already operates two recycling facilities in Germany and Austria and is the co-founder of “Project Stop”, a project that introduces suitable waste management systems to reduce pollution in the oceans of Indonesia With its ReOil pilot project in the Schwechat Refinery, OMV is doing groundbreaking work in the industrial production of synthetic crude from plastic waste.
+Borealis is involved in mechanical recycling and already operates two recycling companies in Germany and Austria and is the co-founder of “Project Stop”, a project that introduces suitable waste management systems to reduce pollution in the oceans of Indonesia.

 - Chemical recycling: